ctsit/nacculator_utils/README.md

 # NACC Report Generation using Docker

+It is used to get the reports and Email it.

 ## Getting Started

 These instructions will help you build a docker image on your local machine from which you can spawn up and run a container that would automate the process of report generation.